 Friday, October 27, 1967: 'Dance Concert In Honor Of The Great Pumpkin', Grande Ballroom, 8952 Grand River at Beverly, 1 Block South Of Joy Road, Detroit, Wayne County, Michigan

 The Prime Movers Blues Band opened (unbilled) for MC-5 and The Rationals.
-The show, from 8:30pm to 1:00am, was promoted by Uncle Russ Presents In Detroit.
+The show, from 8:30pm to 1:00am, was promoted by Uncle Russ (Gibb).

 Friday, November 17 - Saturday, November 18, 1967: 'After Hours', The Fifth Dimension, 216 West Huron Street, Ann Arbor, Washtenaw County, Michigan

-The Prime Movers and other groups played after hours shows at the Fifth Dimensions from 1:30pm to 4:30am.
-By the way, after that, they were too blown open to sleep, so dawn often would find them having a big meal at an all-night restaurant of South University Street in Ann Arbor.
+The Prime Movers and other groups played “after hours” shows, from 1:30pm to 4:30am, at the Fifth Dimension, a recently opened club at 216 West Huron Street in Ann Arbor.
+After those shows, “we were too blown open to sleep,” recalls Michael Erlewine, “so dawn often would find us having a big meal at an all-night restaurant on South University Avenue.”

 Sunday, December 31, 1967: Grande Ballroom, 8952 Grand River at Beverly, 1 Block South Of Joy Road, Detroit, Wayne County, Michigan